Chris Bullivant

 In 2010 Bullivant launched a part paid-for weekly newspaper in Birmingham.
 Called the Birmingham Press, and accompanied by a free edition, The Birmingham Free Press, it was intended to rival Trinity Mirror's Birmingham Post, but after only a few months the paper went into liquidation with total debts of £347,796.
 Bullivant blamed the newspaper's collapse on a lack of support from estate agents advertising in the city.
-Bullivant Media Limited (Company number 06850612) was liquidated in September 2022 due to insolvency with creditor’s claims totalling just under 2 million pounds sterling.
+Bullivant Media Limited (company number 06850612) was liquidated in September 2022 due to insolvency with creditor’s claims totalling just under 2 million pounds sterling.
+Bullivant Media Limited (company number 06850612) was dissolved on 14 May 2025.